 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a hardcover edition that was published by Viking Adult on August 11, 2009 and has 402 pages.
+urban fantasy that was published by Viking Adult on August 11, 2009 and has 402 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Dangerous Women, The Magician King
+Other books by this author which I have reviewed include Dangerous Women, The Magician King

 First in The Magicians urban fantasy series for young adults and revolving around Brakebills and its student magicians.
 The focus is on one particular group: the Physical Kids.